-In recent decades the invention of a whole host of new technology has transpired to make the world a much better-connected place.
+In recent decades the invention of a whole host of new technology has made the world a much better-connected place.
 In an instant we can communicate with people thousands of miles away, exposing us to new languages, new cultures and – most exciting from a business perspective – new markets.

 To ensure the success of a company’s product or service abroad, organisations are realising the importance of adapting their content to suit the target market.
-Companies of all sizes and industries are implementing translation or localisation in their marketing strategies, to ensure they are speaking to potential customers in a language they are most comfortable with.
+Companies of all sizes and industries are implementing translation or localisation in their marketing strategies to ensure they are speaking to potential customers in the language they are most comfortable with.

-But translation services can be a fairly complex to budget for.
-This is because translation pricing can be influenced by a range of different factors – the language pairing; the subject matter of the text and the intended audience.
+But translation services can be fairly complex to budget for.
+This is because translation pricing can be influenced by a range of different factors: the language pairing; the subject matter of the text; or the intended audience.
 So, let’s go through some of these factors and see how each works.

-The languages that are chosen for translation can play a big factor on the price, and it’s all because of the resources available.
+The languages that are chosen for translation can play a big factor in the price, and it’s all because of the resources available.

 It’s important to note that when placing a translation project, it’s not enough to enlist a person who simply knows both languages.
 For best results, a native speaker of the target language should be tasked with the project – ideally someone living in the target country.
 For example, say we need an English to Japanese translation.
 The translator ideally should be Japanese, living in Japan, with a thorough understanding of the Japanese language as is spoken in that region today.

 Naturally, though, there are greater supplies of translators for some language pairs than others.
 For some of the world’s most popular languages (Spanish, French, Chinese, etc.) there are considerably more professional translators available than there are for some of the less-widely spoken languages.